 Making the bread dough

 - In a mixing bowl place bread flour, sugar, instant yeast and salt.
 Mix with a wire whisk to incorporate all ingredients.
-Add egg and vegetable oil then mix with a spatula until rough dough forms.
+Add egg, vegetable oil, and warm milk then mix with a spatula until rough dough forms.500 grams or 3 ⅓ cups bread flour or all-purpose flour, 2 tsp instant yeast, ¼ cup sugar or ⅓ if you want it on the sweeter side, 1 teaspoon salt, 1 ¼ cup warm milk or warm water, 4 tbsp vegetable oil or canola oil, 1 whole egg

 - Fix mixing bowl in the mixer with dough hook attachment and beat at low-medium setting for 12 minutes or until dough is smooth, elastic and doesn't break when pulled.